yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/spring-boot/spring-boot-gke.md

 showAsideToc: true
 -->

-Deploy a Spring application connected to Yugabyte Cloud on Google Kubernetes Engine (GKE) by following the steps below.
+Deploy a Spring application connected to YugabyteDB Managed on Google Kubernetes Engine (GKE) by following the steps below.

-This example uses the PetClinic application, connected to Yugabyte Cloud and containerized using Docker; refer to [Connect a Spring Boot application](../../../cloud-basics/connect-application/).
+This example uses the PetClinic application, connected to YugabyteDB Managed and containerized using Docker; refer to [Connect a Spring Boot application](../../../cloud-basics/connect-application/).

 ## Prerequisites